 There has not arisen in the interval between the end of the financial year and the date of this report any item, transaction, or event of a material and unusual nature likely, in the opinion of the directors, to significantly affect the operations of the Group, the results of those operations, or the state of affairs of the Group in subsequent financial years.
-The Group continues to manage and respond to the impact of Coronavirus COVID 19 in its program response and its operations.
+The Group continues to manage and respond to the impact of COVID-19 in its program response and its operations, but the impact has lessened compared to prior year.